mikededo/eslint-plugin-svelte-tailwindcss/CONTRIBUTING.md

 ## Development

-This project uses `bun` to manage dependencies so make sure you are using the same version as the one in `package.json`.
+This project uses `pnpm` to manage dependencies so make sure you are using the same version as the one in `package.json`.
 I also recommend using [`ni`](https://github.com/antfu-collective/ni) and enabling `corepack` with `corepack enable`.
 This way you'll always be using the right package manager when you run commands.
 See more info regarding